hankychung/deep-copy/README.md

 type: `object`, `array`

-desc: things you want to deep copy
+desc: things you want to copy

 return: things that have been copied and have no any relationship with the source